ekader1/Python-OOP-Practice---Universe-Simulation/README.md

    * Goldilocks Zone: 60-140
    * Recharge: 2**25

-:bulb: The values above should be hard-coded into your program and adjusted to suit your design if necessary.

 Each star will have an x,y,z coordinate to give it a location in space.
 No two stars should have the same x, y, z coordinates.
 You will need to use these coordinates to navigate from star to star, so the coordinates must be readable but should not be writable, using python private variable conventions.
 You should randomly generate these x,y,z coordinates, each in the range of (2^3..2^64)-1.